gijzelaerr/kliko/README.rst

 -----------------

  * All is based on standard docker containers
- * Container mush have a /run.sh script, which will be used as the entrypoint command to start the container.
+ * Container mush have a CMD specified, which would be the main program of the container.
+It should not require arguments.
+ * logging should be written to STDOUT and STDERR.
  * We define two types of compute containers, split IO and joined IO containers.
  * For split IO Input files will be mounted read only into /input.
 Output file should be written to /output, which will be mounted by the host.